-Senior Dogs Health Checks: To keep them healthy and happy into old age, senior dogs need specialized care that changes as they become older.
+Senior Dog Health Check: To keep them healthy and happy into old age, senior dogs need specialized care that changes as they become older.
 Veterinarians conduct thorough exams known as senior dog health checks to monitor the general health of older dogs, identify any early warning signs of illness, and assist in managing age-related illnesses.
 The following is a full rundown of the components of various health screenings:

 Why Are Senior Dog Health Checks Important?